 Advanced Navigation’s ANN relies on three types of memory:

-- A once per minute deep learning operates across all sensor data, to self model the system in order to make the most complex updates to the learnt model.
+- Once-per-minute deep learning operates across all sensor data, to self-model the system in order to make the most complex updates to the learned model.

 Comparing traditional filtering and ANN